aeramireza/DataScience4All-capstone-project/README.md

     3.3 Exploring the Data, and
     4. The Model

-but feel free to check the whole report in order to have a general understanding of the project.
+but feel free to check the whole report (Team222_report.pdf can be downloaded) in order to have a general understanding of the project.